 The Excellence in Service Award is an award given each year to an ACUIA volunteer who exemplifies the spirit and dedication of volunteer service in going above and beyond the call of duty.
 The recipient of this award is selected by the ACUIA Chairman for their outstanding volunteer service for that year.
 This award is presented at the Annual Conference.

 The Best Practice Award

-The Best Practice Committee is pleased to announce the "Best Auditing Practice Contest."
-A Best Audit Practice is any auditing routine/procedure/audit program step/or audit technique that you have developed, or one that you have seen used, that contributes to an effective audit or covers an administrative function for your department.
+A Best Audit Practice is any auditing routine/procedure/audit program step/or audit technique that you have developed that contributes to an effective audit or covers an administrative function for your department.
 If you or someone else thinks it’s a good idea, then share it with your fellow auditors.